smlsvnssn/ouml/README.md

 #### ö.isBrowser() → Boolean

-Detects if we're running in a browser.
+Detects if we're running in a browser, by checking for `window.document`.

 #### ö.isServer() → Boolean

-Detects if we're running in a server environment.
+Detects if we're running in a server environment, by checking for `process.versions`.

 ### Type conversion